w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

-* design user interfaces with mechanisms  for users to locate a specific web page within a set of web pages, for example:
+* design mechanisms  for users to locate specific web pages within sets of web pages, for example:
   * descriptive page titles
   * breadcrumb trails
-  * visual cues to indicate the current page
+  * textual and visual cues in the navigation menu to indicate the current page
-  * design mechanisms to make location information visually distinct
+  * descriptive page headings
 * identify related requirements for developers to code location mechanisms
+* balance the use of location mechanisms to avoid distractions and unnecessary noise

 ### Teaching Ideas

 Optional ideas to teach the learning outcomes:

 * Show examples of breadcrumb trails.
 Explain that they provide information about the users location in the context of a set of web pages.
 Emphasize that they are useful especially in cases where the navigation contains a lot of nested levels.
 For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail](https://www.w3.org/WAI/WCAG21/Techniques/general/G65).
 * Invite students to give examples of page titles they are familiar with and reflect with them on how well the titles describe the page contents.
 Explain that page titles are useful to identify the purpose of a specific web page within a set of web pages.
-Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page, as some mobile browsers and assistive technologies do not show the information on the title.
+Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page, as some browsers and assistive technologies do not show the information on the title.
 Explain that providing page titles is a responsibility shared with the content author.
 For references on how to provide descriptive page titles, see technique [G88: Providing descriptive titles for Web pages](https://www.w3.org/WAI/WCAG21/Techniques/general/G88.html).

 #### Ideas to Assess Knowledge

 Optional ideas to assess knowledge:

-* Practical &mdash; Present students with a specific web page inside a website and ask them to provide a breadcrumb trail for users to understand where a page is located with respect to the whole website.
-Assess how students communicate the hierarchical structure of a web page within a set of web pages.
+* Practical &mdash; Present students with a specific web page inside a website and ask them to provide appropriate indications about the page location with respect to the entire website.
+Assess how students balance the use of appropriate indications to communicate the location of a web page within a set of web pages.
 * Practical &mdash; Present students with a set of web pages and ask them to provide descriptive titles that identify each of the pages and describe what they are about.
 Assess how students provide clear and descriptive page titles.

 {% include excol.html type="end" %}